-A seminar course in which current issues of environmental significance are presented and discussed.
-A wide range of perspectives will be presented utilizing sources from the media and from representatives of Government and the Private sector.
-Students will be required to develop oral and written communication skills and to analyze complex environmental situations.
+A course in which current issues of environmental significance are presented and discussed.
+A wide range of perspectives will be presented utilizing a variety of sources.
+Students will be required to develop oral and written communication skills, analyze complex environmental situations, and participate in group projects.
 Required for the Arts and Science (Environmental Studies) diploma.